Bake Play Smile

 Why You're Going To Love The Famous 3 Ingredient Shortbread Recipe

-Apart from the obvious fact that these crumbly, classic shortbread cookies are made from just 3 ingredients, here's a few more reasons why they're going to become favourites in your house:
+Apart from the obvious fact that these crumbly texture, homemade shortbread cookies are made from just 3 ingredients, here are a few more reasons why they're going to become favourites in your house:

 • egg free - my shortbread recipe contains absolutely NO egg making them a great option for those with egg allergies.